Customer Experience at the Board table: a voice, a vote or a veto?

 Having a voice that is heard and listened to is a great start and a large number of companies are heading down that path.
 Going a step further is having a vote, helping to ensure that things are done for the right reasons and that at the very least, the real-world customer impact has been given due consideration.

 But better still, is for those in charge of ‘customer experience’, whatever the size of team, to have the right of veto on decisions that affect customers directly or indirectly – for the organisation’s own long-term good.
 There are few people who work right across every function and who also have the opportunity to be the one who gets them all in the same place.
-Even fewer know what shutterstock_87641005it’s really like to be one of their own customers and how that affects what they do next time.
+Even fewer know what it’s really like to be one of their own customers and how that affects what they do next time.
 That knowledge needs to be used to its full competitive advantage.

 Having a unilateral right of veto might seem a bit extreme but if we are all agreed that in an ideal world a customer experience team would not be needed, that is effectively what the organisation would evolve to do, naturally and instinctively.